hertzmann/hertzmann.github.io/_posts/2022-3-10-photographic-tone.md

 </center>
 The location of illumination is different in these examples, reflecting the religious versus scientific difference between them, but neither makes the light source visible.
 The light source would need to be thousands of times brighter than anything else in the scene.

 As painting edged toward Impressionism, painters began to depict the physiological experience of vision.
-In conditions of darkness, <a href="https://en.wikipedia.org/wiki/Purkinje_effect">our vision is mostly blue-green</a>, as the red and green cones in our eyes have decreased sensitivity.
-Whistler conveyed this effect experience in many of his <a href="https://en.wikipedia.org/wiki/Nocturne_(painting)">nocturnes</a>:
+In conditions of darkness, <a href="https://en.wikipedia.org/wiki/Purkinje_effect">our vision is mostly blue-green</a>.
+Whistler conveyed this experience in many of his <a href="https://en.wikipedia.org/wiki/Nocturne_(painting)">nocturnes</a>:
 <center>
 <figure>
    <img src="../../../images/tone/whister_nocturne.jpg" alt="Whistler's Nocturne in Blue and Gold"/>